 Emirgan Grove is popular with tulip gardens, mansions, and Bosphorus views.
 Thanks to the Tulip Festival, which is traditionally held in April each year, visitors are coming to flow from all over the city.

-Emirgan Grove, which we also include in our list of places to visit in Istanbul, offers its visitors the opportunity to have a picnic in the Bosphorus view.
-Have breakfast in one of the 3 kiosks and jogging on the hiking trails, thanks to its clean air and magnificent atmosphere.
+Emirgan Park, which we also include in our list of places to visit in Istanbul, offers its visitors the opportunity to have a picnic in the Bosphorus view.
+Have breakfast in one of the 3 kiosks and jog on the hiking trails, thanks to its clean air and magnificent atmosphere.

 Yoros Cafe and Restaurant is located right next to the Castle and has a perfect view of the Bosphorus.
-Yoros Cafe and Restaurant is an ideal place for those who want to relax, eat and drink in a natural environment is a calm and peaceful environment.
-The restaurant serves breakfast, daily fresh fish, and meat menus.
+Yoros Cafe and Restaurant is an ideal place for those who want to relax, eat and drink in a natural environment.
+It is a calm and peaceful environment.
+The restaurant serves breakfast, and daily fresh fish, and meat menus.

 Camlıca Hill is a hilly and green hill on the Asian side of Istanbul in the Uskudar district where you can watch the city from a 360-degree angle.
 Dominating the unique view of the Bosphorus, the Marmara Sea, and Istanbul, Camlıca Hill is one of the most touristic regions of the city with its fresh air and natural beauties.

-Japanese garden, In addition to the declaration of the 2003 Turkish year in Japan, a Japanese garden was created in Baltalimanı, Istanbul since Shimonoseki and Istanbul were fraternal cities.
+In addition to the declaration of the 2003 Turkish year in Japan, a Japanese garden was created in Baltalimanı, Istanbul since Shimonoseki and Istanbul were fraternal cities.
 Plants and designs used in Japanese gardens are also used here.
-In the garden bridges, waterfalls and ponds, and Japanese garden design are reflected.
+In the garden bridges, waterfalls, ponds, and Japanese garden designs are reflected.

 Rahmi Koç Museum is an industrial museum in the Haskoy district of Istanbul on the banks of the Golden Horn.
 In 1994, businessman Rahmi Koc's museum opened with the support of industry in Turkey.
 Transport is the first major museum dedicated to the history of industry and communications.

 Frequent events, concerts, and special exhibitions are held in the museum.
-The Rahmi Koch Museum is a private institution dedicated to collecting, hosting, researching, protecting, and exhibiting industrial and engineering objects and documents belonging to all countries and all periods from past to present.
-The museum informs the public about its collections and resources, and impresses them; Visit the museum to expand in Turkey and using it to support the investigation of the history of the industry.
+The Rahmi Koc Museum is a private institution dedicated to collecting, hosting, researching, protecting, and exhibiting industrial and engineering objects and documents belonging to all countries and all periods from the past to the present.
+The museum informs the public about its collections and resources, and impresses them; Visit the museum to expand in Turkey and use it to support the investigation of the history of the industry.
 You will be surprised to see the collection it contains.